Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Firing Process and Temperature Control

-Before firing the mugs, make sure any glaze is wiped off the bottoms, or if you use film resist, make sure it is taken off.
+Before firing the mugs, make sure any glaze is wiped off the bottoms, or, if you use film resist, that it is removed.

 To determine the firing temperature, it’s essential to know the specific type of clay and glaze being used.
-You may be using a low-fire glaze which requires a lower firing temperature.
+You may be using a low-fire glaze, which requires a lower firing temperature.
 Low-fire Clear Glaze can be used for this underglazing technique.
-The low firing temperature for underglazing with split cups is (cone 06, approximately 1828°F or 998°C).
+The low firing temperature for underglazing with split cups is cone 06, approximately 1828°F (998°C).

 For these split cup underglazed mugs, I am firing to cone 5 with a 10-minute hold.
 This means the kiln will maintain an even temperature for 10 minutes to help cure the glaze before beginning the cooling process.